 Conceptual subitizing involves not only recognizing the subgroups, but also combining them together to compose a whole.
 To help move my students toward being able to combine the subgroups, I began showing them cards with the subgroups plus just one more.
 After they could state the total for the subgroup plus one more, I added in cards that showed the subgroup plus two more.

-Once I had some time this summer, I created a deck of over 140 cards that I can use this coming year to gradually develop my students’ subitizing skills.
+I created a deck of over 140 cards that can be used to gradually develop students’ subitizing skills.
 The cards show dice patterns, finger patterns, tally marks, ten-frames, and random dot patterns for sums up to 10 (5 and 5).
-I’m excited to see how this gradual approach will work for my students!
+Best of all?
+There’s now a digital version as well!
+I’m excited to hear how this gradual approach works for your students!